astrochili/vscode-defold/README.md

 #### Can I use [EmmyLua](https://github.com/EmmyLua/VSCode-EmmyLua) instead?

 This is also a great option, and of course you can use it.
-The key difference is that `sunmeko.lua` can generate autocomplete *without* annotations.
+The key difference is that `sumneko.lua` can generate autocomplete *without* annotations.

 #### Why not the built-in [mobdebug](https://github.com/pkulchenko/MobDebug)?